 How do you verify the value of your property?

 To find out the value attributed to your home, you can consult the most recent property roll at Town Hall (90 Roosevelt Avenue) during office hours.
-You can also access the electronic version of the roll.

 You disagree with the assessment of your home?